renovate-bot/NeXTLinux-_-gosbomx/README.md

 ### Excluding file paths

-Syft can exclude files and paths from being scanned within a source by using glob expressions with one or more `--exclude` parameters:
+Gosbom can exclude files and paths from being scanned within a source by using glob expressions with one or more `--exclude` parameters:
 ```
 syft <source> --exclude './out/**/*.json' --exclude /etc